erebe/personal-server/README.md

           servicePort: 8083
 ```

 After applying the new version of the ingress, the cert manager should detect the annotation and launch a challenge.
-(You can check the pods for ACME challenge being spawned) and after a few minutes getting your tls certficats deployed as a secret.
+(You can check the pods for ACME challenge being spawned) and after a few minutes getting your TLS certificate deployed as a secret.

 ```
 $ kubectl get secrets test-tls
 ```

-if everything is ok, simply use your browser to go to `https://domain.name` to see our simple python backend being deployed with a valid TLS certificat !!!
+If everything is ok, simply use your browser and visit `https://domain.name` to see our simple python backend being deployed with a valid TLS certificate !!!

 # Mail Server with Postfix + Dovecot + Fetchmail + SpamAssassin <a name="mail"></a>

 Now I am going to install a mail server on my machine with a few caveats.

-I am not going to use this SMTP server as an outgoing mail server, because nowadays it suppose to setup and maintain DKIM,SPF,DMARC and even when I have done so, sometimes my emails were ending-up in spam.
+I am not going to use this SMTP server as an outgoing mail server, because nowadays it supposes to setup and maintain DKIM, SPF, DMARC and even when I have done so, sometimes my emails were ending-up in spam.
-The cost is not worth it, so I am using my registrar gandi.net smtp server as relay to send my emails.
+The cost is not worth it, so I am using my registrar gandi.net SMTP server as relay to send my emails.

-I am not going to enter into the details of how to configure postfix + dovecot + fetchmail + spamassassin as there are already plenty of guide available for that on the internet.
-My goal is to explain how I use kubernetes to make them all work together.
+I am not going to enter into the details of how to configure postfix + dovecot + fetchmail + spamassassin as there are already plenty of guides available for that on the internet.
+My goal is to explain how I use Kubernetes to make them all work together.

 For more information you can refer to my repository to look into the detail.
 The high level overview is :

-* Cert-Manager issue valid TLS certificats that are used by dovecot and postfix
+* Cert-Manager issue valid TLS certificate that are used by dovecot and postfix
 * Postfix is configured with virtual alias to allow emails from `*@my_domain.name`
 * Postfix does not use any database (so no MySQL)
-* Every mail are redirected to a single user, that run `procmail` with a custom program [hmailfilter](https://github.com/erebe/hmailfilter) to triage automatically my email (**Warning** procmail is since a few years unmaintened and contains CVEs)
+* Every mail are redirected to a single user, that run `procmail` with a custom program [hmailfilter](https://github.com/erebe/hmailfilter) to triage automatically my email (**Warning** procmail is since a few years unmaintained and contains CVEs)
-* Emails are stored in the maildir format
+* Emails are stored in the `maildir` format
 * Dovecot and postfix communicate by sharing this single maildir by mounting the same hostPath volume in both container
-* I don't tag my custom container images, github action is configured on every push to rebuild the image of {postfix, dovecot} and to pusblish them under `latest`
+* I don't tag my custom container images, GitHub action is configured on every push to rebuild the image of {postfix, dovecot} and to publish them under `latest`
 * I use trunk deployment for my images.
-I simply delete the current pod and let it recreate itself with the use of`imagePullPolicy: Always` to get the lastest version
+I simply delete the current pod and let it recreate itself with the use of`imagePullPolicy: Always` to get the latest version

 So let's start, first update your MX DNS record to point to your server